 - Determine who outside of the meeting participants needs to know what and decide how you will accomplish the communication.

-- Send minutes out within 24 hours of the meeting or immediately if the note taker took the notes electronically (the norm).
+- Distribute minutes within 24 hours of the meeting or immediately if the note taker took them electronically.

 You can make your online or in-person meetings more effective and more likely to produce the results you seek when you make a detailed agenda.
 The agenda is the result of your disciplined thinking about the outcomes you desire to achieve.
 The meeting agenda is the external manifestation of your plan and goals.